BrahimAkar/Miniflux-App/README.md

 # Miniflux App
-A mobile app built with Flutter and using the BLoC pattern and Clean Architecture to provide a clean, reliable, and efficient RSS reading experience for Miniflux users.
+A flutter app designed to provide a seamless and efficient RSS reading experience for miniflux users.
+Built with the Bloc pattern and Clean Architecture, the app offers a reliable and maintainable codebase, making it easier to test, debug, and scale.

 > Please note that this app is not affiliated with or endorsed by the official Miniflux project.